 Greece has more than 10,000 caves, in mountains, on the coastline and in sea, even in urban terrain.
 Many caves are considered part of local history and culture, often illustrated with local myth and folklore of the region where they are found.
 Caves and their mysteries are mentioned in Greek mythology as well.

-Speleo Corfu collects information about all land and sea caves of the island by reading and studying old Greek literature and previous scientific studies of the caves, by analysing (Venetian) maps and, most important, by speaking with villagers.
+Speleo Corfu collects information about all land and sea caves of the island by reading and studying old Greek literature and previous scientific studies of caves, by analysing (Venetian) maps and, most important, by speaking with villagers.
 To find the exact location of the caves, help is often needed from locals, shepherds and foresters.
 Once the location of a cave is known, an attempt is made to visit the cave.
-Often the road to and the entrance of the cave need to be cleared of dense vegetation because the cave has not been visited for decades.
+Often the road to the cave need to be cleared of dense vegetation because the cave has not been visited for decades.
 It can take years before a cave is being rediscovered.
+As soon as a cave is visited, information, pictures and videos will be published.